 These Finnish companies are bringing the best to man’s best friend.

-Dog food, dog training, a gel that reduces anxiety in dogs and a dog health tracker – these doggy innovations are making the world wag its tail.
+Dog food, dog training, a gel that reduces anxiety in dogs and a dog health tracker – these innovations are making dogs wag their tails.

 “Our most important goal now is to find the most scalable way for customer acquisition and start implementing it first in North America,” said OneMind Dogs CEO Noora Keskievari.

 Why give your best friend just anything to eat?
 This company’s range of dog food uses ingredients that are of high enough quality for human consumption.
 Dinner for two, then!
 Everything comes from close by, and the company avoids listing fancily named foodstuffs, favouring nutritional value instead.

 “Even in Finland, authorities have been delighted that, because our product is fully Finnish, it must comply with Finnish regulations,” Laura Strömberg told us.
 “As Finnish food is world-famous for its purity and high quality, it can be trusted elsewhere too.”